Pierrefha/easy-rsa/README.md

 # Overview

 easy-rsa is a CLI utility to build and manage a PKI CA. In laymen's terms, this means to create a root certificate authority, and request and sign certificates, including intermediate CAs and certificate revocation lists (CRL).

+# My Notes

+I am using this fork for my docker openvpn one click container.
+Since I want to avoid it breaking because of changes to the current master branch, rather use this fork for downloading the easyrsa3 shell script.

 # Downloads